TJsohn/my_portfolio_frontend_nextjs/README.md

 ## Environment Variables
 - `NEXT_PUBLIC_DRUPAL_BASE_URL`: URL of your Drupal backend (e.g., http://localhost:60814)

+## Backend

+The Drupal backend powering this portfolio is available at: [[your-backend-repo-link](https://github.com/TJsohn/my_portfolio_backend_drupal10)]

+See its README for setup and API details.

 ## Deployment
 You can deploy this app to Vercel, Netlify, or any platform supporting Next.js.
 For Vercel:
 - Push your code to GitHub